PM - Integration Management

 As an input to project charter, what information is provided in business case?

-A | Project and product scope, project plan. |
+A | Product quality requirements and project risks. |

 B | Market demands, organizational needs, customer or user requests, technological advancements, ecological, legal or social needs. |

-C | Project scope management plan, project cost management plan, project communication plan, project improvement plan. |
+D | Project scope management plan, project cost management plan, project communication plan, project improvement plan. |

 Business case provides the information to justify if the project is worth the required investment.
 Usually the business need and cost-benefit analysis is the part of business case document.